 How to Know When Cucumbers Are Ready to Harvest – Pickling Cucumbers.
 It all depends on how the cucumbers are to be consumed.

-Straight Eight cucumbers, with a mild and sweet taste and perfect for slicing, should be harvested when are 8” long and deep green color.
+Straight Eight cucumbers, with a mild and sweet taste and perfect for slicing, should be harvested when they are 8” long and deep green color.

 Why Cucumbers Should Not Be Harvested Late

-Why Cucumbers Should Not Be Harvested Late.
+Why Should Cucumbers Not Be Harvested Late?
 After the right harvest time passes, cucumbers continue to grow and fatten, but something happens inside them that is not at all convenient: seeds begin to appear and harden.

 If you pick cucumbers often, as soon they come out, you may encourage an increase in cucumber plant production.